Contact Information as an Asset

 (1) Prevention Cost

 Prevention costs the least.
-The cheapest, most efficient solution is to Identifying disconnected phone numbers at the point of entry using a validation solution.
-The best of these solutions silently ping phone numbers in real-time to make sure they’re connected before they can be added to a database.
+The cheapest, most efficient solution is to Identify disconnected phone numbers at the point of entry using a validation solution.
+The best solutions silently ping phone numbers in real-time to ensure they’re connected before they can be added to a database.
 They can be added directly to web forms to validate submissions.
-It’s especially important to make sure accurate information is gathered at this point because there’s no guarantee that this person will visit your site again.
+Gathering accurate information is important because there’s no guarantee that this person will visit your site again.

 (10) Correction Cost

 It’s better late than never.
-If data was not initially validated, then businesses can still have their data scrubbed and de-duped in bulk.
-For instance, a company may want to do this when migrating their data to a new CRM.
-Contacts that were originally counted as leads can be invalidated during this process, but the company will benefit from improved data quality.
+If data was not initially validated, businesses can still have their data scrubbed and de-duped in bulk.
+For instance, a company may want to do this when migrating its data to a new CRM.
+Contacts originally counted as leads can be invalidated during this process, but the company will benefit from improved data quality.

 (100) Failure Cost

 In this scenario, no action is taken to address data quality.
-This proves to be the most costly of the three because contacts are simply lost to attrition.
+This is the most costly because contacts are lost to attrition.
 These contacts represent missed sales opportunities.

 Gather Intelligence About Your Contacts